 - Public Profiles

-SEG Members - All SEG members automatically receive an Expanded Professional Profile, which can display the individual's name, photo, member status, company name, current position, a short bio, contact information (address, phone, fax, email) selected topics of interest, publications and website links, experience, and education.
-Only SEG members who are signed in will be able to view another SEG member's Expanded Professional Profile.
-All SEG members who are not signed in, all registered users who are signed in, and the general public will be able to view only the Basic Public Profile information (name, photo, member status, company name, current position, short bio, and the communities to which they belong).
-By default, the only information that is automatically populated in an SEG member's Expanded Professional Profile will be member name, member status, business address, business phone, business fax, primary e-mail, and OLC communities of which he or she is a member.
+SEG Members - All SEG members automatically receive a profile, which can display the individual's name, photo, member status, company name, current position, a short bio, contact information (address, phone, fax, email) selected topics of interest, publications and website links, experience, and education.
+Only SEG members who are signed in will be able to view another SEG member's profile.
+All SEG members who are not signed in, all registered users who are signed in, and the general public will be able to view only basic information (name, city, country) within the Member Search results.
+By default, the only information that is automatically populated in an SEG profile will be member name, member status, business address, business phone, business fax, and primary e-mail.
 Company name and current position is displayed from the primary address on record.
 It will be automatically displayed by default if the primary address on file is the business address; otherwise it will not be displayed until added by the individual to his or her selected primary address.
-About Me, Topics of Interests, Experience and Connections will remain blank unless populated by the member.
+About Me, Topics of Interests, and Experience will remain blank unless populated by the member.
 Education is populated from the membership application and will remain blank unless selected for display in the user's privacy settings.

 - Privacy Settings for Public Profiles

-Registered Users and SEG Members can select to hide or display their entire profile, or only select individual fields to display such as education, phone, fax, e-mail, and addresses via their Manage My Account menu, Privacy Settings page, which is available upon successful sign in.
-The available options are dependent upon the type of profile received.
-Members receive the Expanded Professional Profile, while Registered Users receive the Basic Public Profile.
+SEG Members can select to hide or display their entire profile, or only select individual fields to display such as education, phone, fax, e-mail, and addresses via My Account > My Privacy, which is available upon successful sign in.

 The SEG Wiki